Getsov/Motorsport-Events-Server/README.md

 ## Authentication:

 The service is not initialized with any data.
 You need to create it by yourself.
-To register an event you must register yourself as `organization`!
-If you register as `user`, you wil only able to read data and edit your profile.
+To register an event you must register yourself as `user` with `role`: `organizer`!
+If you register as `regular` role, you wil only able to read data and partially edit your profile.

 ### Register: